privacyguides/privacyguides.org/docs/real-time-communication.en.md

 Federated messengers use multiple, independent, decentralized servers that are able to talk to each other (email is one example of a federated service).
 Federation allows system administrators to control their own server and still be a part of the larger communications network.

-When self-hosted, users of a federated server can discover and communicate with users of other servers, although some servers may choose to remain private by being non-federated (e.g., work team server).
+When self-hosted, members of a federated server can discover and communicate with members of other servers, although some servers may choose to remain private by being non-federated (e.g., work team server).

 **Advantages:**